-When deciding where our small mastermind of travel bloggers would go this year (last year was Mexico City), Chile was suggested by almost everyone.
+When deciding where our small mastermind of travel bloggers would go this year (last year was 3 days in Mexico City), Chile was suggested by almost everyone.

 My week in Chile would be my first time back in South America in ten years and would be my first time ever in the Southern Hemisphere.
 You can file that under “Crossing the Equator and Other Things You Just Can’t Say ‘No’ To.”

 After all, I’m trying more and more to live according to what can only be called the Forrest Gump life trajectory—just going wherever the opportunities take me, asking very few questions along the way.
 And that’s all I have to say about that.